Contact Info

 Blood markers alone cannot reliably distinguish the types; however, Hodgkin lymphoma often shows only modest ESR/CRP elevation, while non‑Hodgkin lymphoma may present with higher LDH and β2‑microglobulin.

-Metastatic Cervical Cancer: What You Need to Know Now
+Sepsis Survival Rate with Cancer: What You Need to Know

-Stage 1 Prostate Cancer Symptoms – What to Watch For
+Stage 2 Lung Cancer Symptoms: What to Watch For

 Medical Health Zone